 Like anything around the home, greenhouses will require maintenance and, from time to time, some repairs.

 Since they are fairly well sealed, water (and therefore mildew) will build up on the walls.
-Even those with gaps under the roof line and venting fans still retain considerable moisture, and algae, mold and mildew will form on the surfaces.
+Even those with gaps under the roofline and venting fans still retain considerable moisture, and algae, mould and mildew will form on the surfaces.

 If you have a greenhouse roof made of certain plastics, you'll find that over the course of a few years it may well darken or yellow.
 That change reduces the amount of light transmitted and ultimately leads to cracking.
 It will need to be replaced sooner or later.

 Even ordinary glass can yellow over time and become brittle.
 As it does it transmits less light and is more likely to break from hail or accidental bumping.
 Though this will take much longer than most plastics, you should be prepared for the possible replacement cost after 7-10 years or so.